FLGMwt/udacity-myreads/README.md

 # MyReads

-An application for tracking books in read or currently reading.
+An application for tracking books read or currently reading.

 ## Setup